kyma-project/community/concepts/observability-strategy/configurable-monitoring/pocs/shared-vs-per-sinal-type-collector/README.md

 # Shared OpenTelemetry Collector vs Individual Collectors Per Signal Type

 ## Goal
-The [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) is a core component of Kyma Telemetry.
+The [OpenTelemetry collector](https://opentelemetry.io/docs/collector/) is a core component of Kyma Telemetry.
 It receives different telemetry signals (tracing, metrics, and, in the future, logs), filters and augments them and sends them to the respective backends.
 The goal of the PoC is to determine the pros and cons of having a single shared collector with different pipelines per signal type versus having an indvidual collector per signal type.

 ## Ideas

 ### Scaling

+The decision of whether to share the collector for all signal types or to keep them separate comes down to the question of scaling.
+In practice, each type may have different scaling needs and require different scaling strategies.
+Since we don't yet know enough about our users' telemetry data trends, having separate collectors would give us more flexibility in the future.
+The tracing collector will most likely remain a stateless gateway that receives, filters, augments, and pushes race data to the configured backend.
+Such a gateway can easily scale horizontally by adding more replicas and load balancing between them.
+Metrics collection is a bit more complicated, as we need to combine a push gateway (stateless) and Prometheus scrapers (statefull).
+The scrapers do not scale horizontally and should be sharded.
+See more about [how to scale an OpenTelemetry collector] (https://opentelemetry.io/docs/collector/scaling/).
+It's also not uncommon for workloads to generate different amounts of signals of different types.
+In this case, having separate collectors allows us to scale only what is needed.

 ### Implementation